wadehuber/codeexamples/debugging/scheme_debugging.md

  arguments…;
 ```

 This error is given when you pass the wrong number of arguments to a function.
 The expected number of arguments will be listed along with how many arguments you passed.
 To resolve, you need to find where the function call is with the wrong number of parameters.
 This is a common error with recursive functions.
-Check that both recursive calls have the coorect number of parameters.
+Check that both recursive calls have the correct number of parameters.

 ```(scheme)
 (define (my-function)